The White Stripes: 1997–1999: Early years, formation and The White Stripes

-De Stijl (2000)
+2000–2002: De Stijl and White Blood Cells

-Jack and Meg divorced in March 2000.
+The White Stripes released "Hand Springs" as a 7" split single with fellow Detroit band the Dirtbombs on the B-side in 2000; it was recorded in late 1999.
+Several copies came free with the pinball fanzine Multiball.
+Jack and Meg divorced in March of that same year.
 The White Stripes were scheduled to perform at a local music lounge soon after they separated.
 Jack assumed the band was over and asked Buick and nephew Ben Blackwell to perform with him in the slot that had been booked for the White Stripes.
 However, the day they were supposed to perform, Meg convinced Jack that the White Stripes should continue and the band reunited.

 The White Stripes' second album, De Stijl (Dutch for "The Style"), was released on the Sympathy for the Record Industry label on June 20, 2000.
-Considered a cult classic and self-recorded on an 8-track analog tape in Jack's living room, De Stijl displays the simplicity of the band's blues and "scuzzy garage rock" fusion prior to their breakthrough success.
+The songs were recorded on an 8-track analog tape in Jack's living room, De Stijl displays the simplicity of the band's blues and "scuzzy garage rock" fusion prior to their breakthrough success.
 The album title derives from the Dutch art movement of the same name; common elements of the De Stijl aesthetic are demonstrated on the album cover, which sets the band members against an abstract background of rectangles and lines in red, black and white.
-The White Stripes cited the minimalist and deconstructionist aspects of De Stijl design as a source of inspiration for their own musical image and presentation.
 The album was dedicated to furniture designer and architect Gerrit Rietveld of the De Stijl movement, as well as to the influential Georgia bluesman Blind Willie McTell.
+De Stijl eventually reached number 38 on Billboard Magazines Independent Albums chart in 2002, around the time the White Stripes' popularity began establishing itself.
+One New York Times critic at the time said that the Stripes typified "what many hip rock fans consider real music."

 Party of Special Things to Do was released as a 7" on Sub Pop in December 2000.
 It comprised three songs originally performed by Captain Beefheart, an experimental blues rock musician.

-De Stijl eventually reached number 38 on Billboard Magazines Independent Albums chart in 2002, around the time the White Stripes' popularity began establishing itself.
-One New York Times critic at the time said that the Stripes typified "what many hip rock fans consider real music."
-The song "Why Can't You Be Nicer to Me?" was used in The Simpsons episode "Judge Me Tender".

-On October 2, 2005, Jim Diamond—the owner and operator of Ghetto Recorders recording studio—filed a lawsuit against the band and Third Man Records for "breach of contract".
-In the suit, he claimed that as the co-producer, mixer, and editor on the band's debut album, and mixer and engineer on De Stijl, he was due royalties for "mechanical rights".Harris, Chris (June 16, 2006), "White Stripes Win Royalties Lawsuit".
-MTV.
-Retrieved March 16, 2015.
-The band filed a counterclaim on May 16 of that year, requesting damages against Diamond and an official court declaration denying him rights to the material.
-Diamond lost the suit, with the jury determining that he was not instrumental in crafting the band's sound.

-Dominique Payette, a Quebecois radio host, sued the band for $70,000 in 2008 for sampling 10 seconds of her radio show in the song "Jumble Jumble" without permission.
-The matter was ultimately settled out of court.